Home » Engineering » automobile engineering » What is the turbocharger? How does it works? Application,Advantages and disadvantages of it

 A turbocharger is a small radial fan pump driven by the energy of the exhaust gases of an engine.
 A turbocharger consists of a turbine and a compressor on a shared shaft.
 The turbine converts exhaust heat to rotational force, which is in turn used to drive the compressor.
 The compressor draws in ambient air and pumps it into the intake manifold at increased pressure resulting in a greater mass of air entering the cylinders on each intake stroke.

-The objective of a turbocharger is the same as a supercharger; to improve the engine's volumetric efficiency by solving one of its cardinal limitations.
-A naturally aspirated automobile engine uses only the downward stroke of a piston to create an area of low pressure in order to draw air into the cylinder through the intake valves.
-Because the pressure in the atmosphere is no more than 1 atm (approximately 14.7 psi), there ultimately will be a limit to the pressure difference across the intake valves and thus the amount of airflow entering the combustion chamber.
+A turbocharger aims to achieve the same goal as a supercharger: to improve the engine's volumetric efficiency by overcoming a key limitation.
+In a naturally aspirated engine, the downward stroke of a piston creates a low-pressure area that draws air into the cylinder through the intake valves.
+However, since atmospheric pressure reaches only about 1 atm (approximately 14.7 psi), the pressure difference across the intake valves—and therefore the airflow entering the combustion chamber—remains limited.

-Because the turbocharger increases the pressure at the point where air is entering the cylinder, a greater mass of air (oxygen) will be forced in as the inlet manifold pressure increases.
-The additional air flow makes it possible to maintain the combustion chamber pressure and fuel/air load even at high engine revolution speeds,increasing the power and torque output of the engine.
+Because the turbocharger increases pressure at the cylinder intake point, it forces a greater mass of air (oxygen) into the engine as inlet manifold pressure rises.
+The engine uses this additional airflow to maintain combustion chamber pressure and fuel/air load even at high RPMs, which increases both power and torque output.

-Because the pressure in the cylinder must not go too high to avoid detonation and physical damage, the intake pressure must be controlled by venting excess gas.The control function is performed by a waste gate, which routes some of the exhaust flow away from the turbine.
-This regulates air pressure in the intake manifold.
+To prevent detonation and physical damage, the system must limit cylinder pressure by controlling intake pressure.
+A waste gate performs this control function by routing some of the exhaust flow away from the turbine.
+This action regulates the air pressure in the intake manifold.

 Now we will know about turbo lag and boost.